 - Students can also check out Thinkful and Knowledge Officer, which have courses in product management, marketing, and more.

 - Another online bootcamp, GrowthX Academy has courses for people who are interested in product management, UX design, growth marketing, sales, and business development.
 Their program is self-paced like ProductHood and they have 1-on-1 mentoring opportunities.
-Read more about GrowthX Academy in our review of the program.
+Likewise, School16 teaches marketing, sales, and product management.

 - edX is an online learning platform that hosts courses from top universities like Harvard and MIT, plus big tech companies like Microsoft.
 Students can choose to learn the fundamentals or dive deeper into specific topics, like data science and Agile systems for product management.
 Learn more about edX in our review.